PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Related work

-To achieve a comprehensive perception of the environment, many recent studies emphasize fusing data from multiple sensors like cameras and LiDAR \cite{wozniak2023toward}.
+\textbf{Multimodal End-to-End Driving } To achieve a comprehensive perception of the environment, many recent studies emphasize fusing data from multiple sensors like cameras and LiDAR \cite{wozniak2023toward}.
 Initial works like Transfuser~\cite{transfuser} used a complex transformer architecture for this fusion.
 Building this robust world model is the foundational first step; however, the ultimate goal is to translate this perception into safe and effective driving actions.
 This crucial transition from perception to planning has spurred its own wave of innovation.
-Early approaches like VADv2~\cite{chen2024vadv2} and Hydra-MDP~\cite{li2024hydra} discretized the planning space into sets of trajectories.
+Early approaches like Hydra-MDP~\cite{li2024hydra} discretized the planning space into sets of trajectories.
 To overcome the limitations of predefined anchors (pre-set potential trajectories), subsequent research has focused on generating more flexible, continuous paths.
+This includes diffusion models like TransDiffuser~\cite{transdiffuser} or DiffusionDrive~\cite{diffusiondrive}, which create diverse trajectories without thousands of anchors.
+To further reduce inference complexity, GoalFlow~\cite{goalflow} employs a flow matching method instead of diffusion, which learns a simpler mapping from noise to the trajectory distribution.

-This includes diffusion models like DiffE2E~\cite{zhao2025diffe2e} and TransDiffuser~\cite{transdiffuser}, which create diverse trajectories without anchors.
-Architectural innovations have also been key; DRAMA leverages the Mamba state-space model for computational efficiency, ARTEMIS~\cite{feng2025artemis} uses a Mixture of Experts (MoE) for adaptability in complex scenarios, and DualAD~\cite{chen2024dualat} disentangles dynamic and static elements for improved scene understanding.
+Architectural innovations have also been key; such as DRAMA~\cite{yuan2024drama} that leverages the Mamba state-space model for computational efficiency or ARTEMIS~\cite{feng2025artemis} uses a Mixture of Experts (MoE) for adaptability in complex scenarios

 An alternative paradigm is Reinforcement Learning (RL), where models like RAD~\cite{gao2025rad} are trained via trial and error in photorealistic simulations built with 3D Gaussian Splatting, helping to overcome the causal confusion issues of imitation learning.
 Despite these advances, a critical perspective from Xu et al.~\cite{xu2024towards} highlights a significant performance gap when models are applied to noisy, real-world sensor data, underscoring the importance of robust intermediate perception.